Discover How to Increase Your Breast Milk Supply Fast With These 10 Drinks

 We drink Vita Coco Organic Coconut Water at home and have it constantly stocked in our pantry.
 I even give coconut water to Leo now when he has an upset tummy or is running a fever to help him cool down and stay hydrated.
 It’s the best.

-The company claims that this supplement is ideal for moms that are pumping, returning to work and want to maintain their supply, or for any moms who want to boost their breast milk supply.
-The supplements come in single-serve packets which are perfect for busy moms, and come in a variety of flavors such as Chai Tea Latte and Chocolate!
+The company claims that this supplement is ideal for moms that are pumping, returning to work, and want to maintain their supply, or for any moms who want to boost their breast milk supply.
+The supplements come in single-serve packets that are perfect for busy moms, and come in a variety of flavors such as Chai Tea Latte and Chocolate!

 The reviews for this supplement speak for themselves and it apparently tastes delicious!
 I would definitely try this if I have another baby.
 Let me know if you try this supplement and if it works for you!